Honolulu man pushes for more security after being assaulted outside Blaisdell Arena - NewsBreak

 KITV.com

-WAIMANALO, Hawaii (KITV4) -- Honolulu Police are asking for help finding the driver of a sedan in a hit and run crash.
-Honolulu Police report a 36-year-old moped driver was critically injured after being read-ended on Kalanianaole Highway in Waimanalo on Saturday, Nov.
+WAIMANALO, Hawaii (KITV4) -- Honolulu Police are asking for help finding the driver of a sedan in a deadly hit-and-run crash in Waimanalo over the weekend.
+According to Honolulu Police investigators, a 36-year-old moped driver was critically injured after being read-ended on Kalanianaole Highway in Waimanalo on Saturday, Nov.
 5 around 7:30 p.m.
+The victim succumbed to his injuries on Monday.

 KITV.com